mbcoalson/RadarSheets/README.md

 ---

 ## **License**
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the license file for details.

 ---